sbutler893/MortgagLoansInWashington/README.md

 # Mortgage Loans In Washington

 ## Purpose:
-- To analyze and conclude if there are any signs of descrimination when it comes to lending patterns for mortgage loans.
+- To analyze and conclude if there are any signs of discrimination when it comes to lending patterns for mortgage loans.

 ## How to run project:
 - Run the following commands: